 The whitefly counts in the traps consisted mainly of sweetpotato whitefly (Bemisia tabaci MEAM1).
 Additionally, a small fraction of the total count (< 5%) comprises bandedwinged whiteflies, Trialeurodes abutilonia, and other minor species.
 We observed their numbers decreasing in the traps starting from mid-September.
-The number of adults captured in our traps was low for the last two months.
+For the last couple of months, the number of adult whiteflies captured in our traps was at a very low level.